Legion (Mass Effect): Character overview

-According to the lore of the Mass Effect series, the geth are a collective of AI (artificial intelligence) beings which do not have the concept of individuality, and think in terms of the entire consensus.
+Within the lore of the Mass Effect franchise, the geth are a collective of AI (artificial intelligence) beings which do not have the concept of individuality, and think in terms of the entire consensus.
+The geth were originally created by the quarians, a species of humanoid extraterrestrials known for their skills with technology and synthetic intelligence, to be "servants of the people" centuries before the events of the Mass Effect series.
 A single geth program has enough processing power for its motor functions and sensory input, and is essentially a simple software program housed within "mobile platforms" made from flexible synthetic material.
 When more than one geth are brought together, they can network their processing power; while not quite a hive mind, the geth are capabe of forming a system which consists of the coordination of multiple simple programs akin to swarm robotics, freeing up cycles for more advanced forms of reasoning, and making the individual geth capable of more complicated tasks.

+Following the geth's ubiquitous integration within quarian society, repeated interaction with their creators suggested to the geth a template for collective behaviour, and their network gradually developed the capacity for self-awareness.
+Fearing the geth's unexpected intellectual development, the quarians attempted to destroy their creations.
+This led to an uprising from the geth, and a protracted war began between the two biological and technological races, which ultimately ended with the geth seizing control of the quarian homeworld Rannoch and the exile of the surviving quarians.

 "Legion has an ideology all his own and, for me, he's the best-developed character in the story, which is a quirky paradox seeing that, as a machine, he's meant to have no character.
 But he does somehow, right?
 Why did he choose to attach Shepard's armor to his frame?
 Because there was a hole."